OWASP/www-project-cyber-controls-matrix/index.md

 ***
 ## Contributions

-Contributions to the OCCM are welcome and appreciated.
+Contributions of data to the OCCM are welcome and appreciated.
 Please [(contact us)](mailto://occm@cybercontrolsmatrix.com?subject=OCCM Contributor) to get started.

 Contributors acknowledge that by contributing, copyright for any and all contributions will be transferred in full to the OWASP Foundation, the OCCM Creator, and the OCCM Project Leader.
 Please see the "Legal" section for further details.